toypiano/burger-run-5/README.md

     const source = Axios.CancelToken.source();
     axios // pass an option as 2nd arg .get('/orders.json', { cancelToken: source.token })
+      // this will run even if request is canceled!!!
       .then((res) => {
         if (res.data) {
           const orders = Object.entries(res.data).map(([id, order]) => ({